-7. Starting in Orchid Fusion VMS version 2.10, if you are performing an upgrade, and any of the registered servers have an Orchid Core VMS version number older than 2.8.0, you will receive a warning message similar to the one pictured below.
+7. If you are performing an upgrade, and any of the registered servers have an Orchid version number older than 2.8.0, you will receive a warning message similar to the one pictured below.

-- You will need to upgrade older Orchid Core VMS servers before they will work in this new version of Orchid Fusion VMS. - Click the OK button to acknowledge this warning.
+- You will need to upgrade older Orchid Recorders before they will work in this new version of Orchid Fusion VMS. - Click the OK button to acknowledge this warning.
 The software installation will begin.
 (Proceed to step 12.) - 8.
 If this is a first-time installation, the installer will ask you to set the Web Server Port and the Admin Password.